 Stephen Raw (born 1952, London) has lived in Manchester for the last 40-plus years.
-He has been a textual artist and designer since returning to Britain from two years teaching at the National Arts School in Papua New Guinea.
+He has been a textual artist and designer since his return to Britain after two years teaching at the National Arts School in Port Moresby, Papua New Guinea.

-Stephen was a visiting lecturer in Glasgow for 15 years and, until recently, was a part-time tutor on the MA Design Course, Manchester Metropolitan University.
+Stephen was a visiting lecturer at the Glasgow School of Art for 15 years and, until recently, was a part-time tutor on the MA Design Course, Manchester Metropolitan University.
 He still occasionally lectures at both institutions.

 Since 2017, Stephen has been the Artist-in-Residence at Manchester Cathedral.